tech-academy-ev/IT-Projectmanagement/docs/curriculum.md

     - Finalize your idea (What should the app look like, what features does it contain?)
     - Take a look at the Figma section of this guideline.
         - Create your Figma Account and get a feel for the use of it.
-    - Watch the following sections in preparation for the next tasks:
+    - Watch the following sections:
         - Desing Thinking Stage 4 - Prototyping